-When people hear of refugees in Kenya, they are more likely to imagine the sprawling complex of Dadaab, long the world's largest refugee camp, than refugees walking freely in cities.

-While the Republic of Kenya has a long history of rural-urban migration, economic-driven migration across borders, and forced migration, much of the international focus on refugees has remained on those in camps.
+When someone hears of refugees in Kenya, they are more likely to imagine the sprawling complex of Dadaab, long the world's largest refugee camp, than refugees walking freely in cities.
+While the Republic of Kenya has a long history of ruralurban migration, economic driven cross-border migration, and forced migration, much of the international focus on refugees has remained on those in camps.
 However, forced migration to Kenya includes that to urban areas, and increasingly camps themselves are being compared to - or are even in the process of becoming - formal cities.

-Similar to its neighbours, Kenya is also one of the top refugee-hosting countries in Africa.
-As of the end of June 2021, Kenya is home to more than 521,000 registered refugees and asylum seekers; 44 per cent and 40 per cent reside in Dadaab and Kakuma camps, respectively (UNHCR 2021).
-Currently, most refugees are from Somalia, South Sudan, the Democratic Republic of Congo (DRC), and Ethiopia (UNHCR 2021).
-Refugees living in urban areas account for 16 per cent (slightly over 82,000), currently all registered in Nairobi only (O'Callaghan et al. 2019).
-However, although there is a lack of official data, unregistered refugees reside in other urban areas, as evidenced by various accounts and studies.
+Similar to its neighbouring countries, Kenya is also one of the top refugee-hosting countries in Africa.
+As of the end of June 2021, Kenya is home to more than 521,000 registered refugees and asylum seekers, where 44% and 40% are residing in Dadaab and Kakuma camps respectively.
+Currently, most refugees are from Somalia, South Sudan, the Democratic Republic of Congo (DRC), and Ethiopia.
+Refugees living in urban areas account for 16% (slightly over 82,000), which currently are all registered in Nairobi only.
+Although there is a lack of official data, unregistered refugees reside in other urban areas, as evidenced by various accounts and studies.

-Despite hosting a significant number of refugees, the Government of Kenya has a restrictive and encampment-based approach.
-In fact, the 2014 law introduced by the government regarding refugees who resided outside of settlement camps without government permission has legitimised it as a criminal offense.
+Despite hosting a significant number of refugees however, the government of Kenya has a restrictive and encampment approach.
+In fact, the 2014 law introduced by the government regarding refugees who resided outside of settlement camps without government permission has legitimatized it as a criminal offence.